-As stated in Section D.1 above, Article 36 ("Regime of Related-Party Transactions") of the Board of Directors Regulations states that the Audit and Control Commission must issue a report before the approval by the General Meeting of Shareholders or Board of Directors of a Related-Party Transaction.
-In this report, the Commission must assess whether the transaction is fair and reasonable from the Company's point of view and, if applicable, from the point of view of shareholders other than the related party and present the budget on which the assessment and methods are based.
-Directors who are members of the Commission affected by the Related-Party Transaction cannot participate in preparing the report.
+As stated in section D.1 above, Article 36 ("Regime of Related-Party Transactions") of the Board of Directors' Regulations states that the Audit and Control Commission must issue a report before the approval by the General Meeting of Shareholders or the Board of Directors of a Related-Party Transaction.
+In this report, the Commission shall assess whether the Transaction is fair and reasonable from the point of view of the Company and report on the budgets on which the assessment is based, and the applied methods.
+The Directors-Members of the Commission concerned by the Related Transaction cannot participate in the report development.